philcockfield/rest-methods/README.md

 See the [example project](https://github.com/philcockfield/rest-methods-example) that contains a working version of everything described in this getting started tutorial.

 #### Quick Start
-Create and start a new REST web-service with the internal connect server:
+Create and start a new REST web-service with the internal [connect middleware](https://github.com/senchalabs/connect) server:
 ```js
 var Service require("rest-methods/server");
 var service = Service({ name:'My Service' }).start({ port:3030 });